 Getting a good night’s sleep is critical for our health and productivity.
-If you are experiencing trouble getting to sleep or are struggling with insomnia, here are seven natural strategies to help remedy the issue.
+If you experience trouble getting to sleep or struggle with insomnia, here are seven natural strategies to help remedy the issue.

-Eat nutritious food.
 Insomnia is often linked to poor nutrition.
 Try to assess what minor changes you can make to help relieve sleeplessness, such as including more magnesium and calcium-rich foods in your diet.
-Consuming some foods encourages the production of melatonin like bananas, berries, and walnuts, as well as foods that are rich in vitamin B6, which also plays a role in the maintenance of sleep.
+Some foods encourage the production of melatonin like bananas, berries, and walnuts, as well as foods that are rich in vitamin B6, which also plays a role in the maintenance of sleep.

-Try cannabis edibles.
-Edibles aren’t just tasty, but they offer a natural way to increase the release of melatonin which will help restore sleep quality.
+Edibles aren’t just tasty, but they offer a natural way to increase melatonin release, which will help restore sleep quality.
 Cannabidiol or CBD has been known to regulate the sleep center, also known as the pineal gland in your brain.
-Plus, if you have mild aches and pains that may be preventing you from getting a good night’s sleep, CBD can help alleviate those as well.
+Plus, if you have mild aches and pains that may prevent you from getting a good night’s sleep, CBD can help alleviate those.
 Check out our guide to the best strains for sleep for more information.

-Seek herbal therapy.
-If you suffer from mild to moderate insomnia, then you may find success with natural herbal remedies.
+If you suffer from mild to moderate insomnia, you may succeed with natural herbal remedies.
 Some traditional sleep aids that are available are valerian, lavender, and chamomile extracts.
 The active constituents present in these herbs regulate the activity of your brain receptors and stimulate the pineal gland, promoting an increase in your melatonin levels.

 The endorphins that are released through regular exercise will help enhance your mood which will naturally make you feel calmer.
 Just remember to stick with it and over time you will find it easier to correct your sleep cycle.

-Do some meditation.
 Meditation is a spiritual practice that may take you out of your comfort zone if you’ve never attempted it before, however, many people find that multiple areas of their lives improve with the inclusion of some mindfulness practice.
 Meditation will help you learn the art of controlling your emotions, which will lead to less stressful reactions.
-Incorporating other spiritual practices that encourage you to focus on your breathing and mind to body connection can also help you maximize your sleep.
+Incorporating other spiritual practices that encourage you to focus on your breathing and mind-to-body connection can also help you maximize your sleep.